 We cover:

-• How to add alternate text to the Surf and Immerse images on a Doc
+How to add alternate text to the Title and Content page images on a Doc.

 Watch time: 4 minutes

-It’s important to keep in mind the order of your Immerse content in the editor to ensure it flows correctly for screen readers and when using the keyboard tab button for navigation.
-The easiest way to see how your Immerse content flows is by checking your Turtl Doc in mobile view.
+It’s important to keep in mind the order of your Content page content in the editor to ensure it flows correctly for screen readers and when using the keyboard tab button for navigation.
+The easiest way to see how your Content page content flows is by checking your Turtl Doc in mobile view.
 The order reflected in the mobile view is the same order that will be used for accessibility purposes.

 You can see how your Turtl Doc looks on mobile by clicking the mobile preview button in the top right of the editor.